How to vote absentee in the November general election

 You must reapply for an absentee ballot for each election.
 If you’ve moved, you must re-register with your new address.

-Voters who are serving in the military, live overseas, or who have a visual disability can find forms here.
+Click here to find forms for voters who are serving in the military, live overseas, or have a visual disability.

 What are the reasons you can request an absentee ballot?